-The training varied across the needs of the battalions, including final weapons qualifications, dry- and live-fire exercises, a command post exercise (CPX), as well as loading gear to ship to Louisiana ahead Lt.
-Col. Matthew Myers, executive officer of the 32nd IBCT, desee at JRTC on a smaller scale in order to work out any final details and pinch points before taking part in the larger exercise.
-"We needed to exercise these movements to test our systems and refresh those who have been in the brigade for a while," reflected scribed this week of training as a way to simulate what the brigade will on the same page leading up to the training this summer.
+The training varied across the needs of the battalions, including final weapons qualifications, dry- and live-fire exercises, a command post exercise (CPX), as well as loading gear to ship to Louisiana ahead of the units.

+Lt.
+Col. Matthew Myers, executive officer of the 32nd IBCT, described this week of training as a way to simulate what the brigade will see at JRTC on a smaller scale in order to work out any final details and pinch points before taking part in the larger exercise.

-Myers.
+"We needed to exercise these movements to test our systems and refresh those who have been in the brigade for a while," reflected Myers.
 "At the same time, we were able to get our new Red Arrow Soldiers up to speed with how things run and what the expectations are."

 Command Sgt.
 Maj.
-Aaron Johnson, the senior enlisted leader of the 32nd IBCT, echoed a lot of those comments, emphasizing the importance of bringing the entire brigade together so that everyone is
+Aaron Johnson, the senior enlisted leader of the 32nd IBCT, echoed a lot of those comments, emphasizing the importance of bringing the entire brigade together so that everyone is on the same page leading up to the training this summer.